texfaq/texfaq.github.io/FAQ-findwidth.md

 date: 2014-06-10
 ---

-# Finding the width of a letter, word, or phrase

 Put the word in a box, and measure the width of the box.
 For example,
 ```latex
 \newdimen\stringwidth